-When I stayed at Pop Century last September I paid $100/night after both discounts.
-So… what did we get for our $100?
+When I stayed at Pop Century last September I paid $130/night after both discounts.
+So… what did I get for my $130?

 I personally think the rooms at Pop Century are great – clean, modern, spacious enough, nice features and a few special Disney touches.